 Advancing Research & Education.
 Protecting Cultural Heritage.

-The location and assessment data of wreck sites has proved beneficial to the many governments with which we have worked as it provides their cultural authorities pertinent information for protecting their archaeological, cultural, and environmental resources.
+All archaeological work is performed in conjunction with the host country’s cultural authority.
+The standing policy with RPM is that all artifacts are under the jurisdiction of the host government at all times.
+The location and assessment data of wreck sites have proved beneficial to the many governments with which we have worked as it provides their cultural authorities with the information needed to protect their archaeological, cultural, and environmental resources.
 Bathymetric data is also made available to host country hydrographic departments in order to supplement their oceanographic mapping programs.
 RPMNF research vessel Hercules is based in Valetta, Malta during the off-season and is deployed throughout the Mediterranean on a project basis.

 RPMNF Head Office